fp-cybrilla/fp-cybrilla.github.io/content/payments/FAQs.md

 ::AccordionItem

-:::AccordionTitle What to do if in any case, the amount gets deducted from investor’s bank account but doesn’t get transferred to AMC’s bank account?
+:::AccordionTitle What will happen to a SIP installment if the payment gets failed?

 ::::AccordionContent

-If the amount doesn't get transferred to AMC's bank account, FP coordinates with the payment aggregator to get the transfer initiated.
-You can reach out to FP support team for assistance.
+If the payment gets failed for an installment, SIP installment will be marked as failed.
+SIP will continue to work as scheduled.

 ::::EndAccordionContent